vb-linux/pages/index.md

 Together with enough recent versions of packages and stability.

-so
+so let's endors [void](https://voidlinux.org/) a bit

 # **vb-linux/GNU**

-I am starting community project and hoped that will survive after me.
+I am starting community project ...

 # Goal

+Build start point.
-Build start point, full-featured desktop operation system for anyone.
+You can call it void begginer friendly overlay Full-featured desktop operation system for anyone.

 # How ?